TaoELi/cavity-md-ipi/README.md

 ## What can CavMD do NOW?

 - Computation of Rabi splitting in the IR spectrum for realistic molecular systems from VSC to V-USC without fitting experimental parameters.
-For more details, see [publication](https://doi.org/10.1073/pnas.2009272117) and the corresponding data in folder cavmd_examples/water_VUSC.
+For more details, see [publication](https://doi.org/10.1073/pnas.2009272117) and the corresponding data in folder cavmd_examples/water_VUSC/.

 - Description of polariton relaxation and polariton-enhanced multiphoton absorption after an external laser pumping of the polaritons.
-See [publication](https://doi.org/10.1063/5.0037623) for details.
+See [publication](https://doi.org/10.1063/5.0037623) for details and the corresponding data in folder cavmd_examples/CO2_laserPolariton/.

+- Description of collective VSC effects on vibrational relaxation and energy transfer without external polariton pumping.
+See [preprint] for details and the corresponding data in folder cavmd_examples/CO2_vib_relaxation/.

 Other features including cavity catalytic effects are under development and will be released soon.